“Everything we’ve done, we’ve done together.” -Maggie Doyne

 After Maggie’s senior year of high school, as her friends headed to college, the 18-year-old boarded a plane in New Jersey and set off to see the world with just her backpack and eyes wide open.
 Four countries and 20,000 miles later, she found herself trekking through the Himalayas and walking along the dirt roads of Nepal’s most poverty-stricken villages.

-It is here that Maggie met a six-year-old girl named Hima, one of the hundreds of struggling children she met on her journey.
-Hima was breaking stones in a dry riverbed and selling them to earn a few dollars to feed her family.
+It is here that Maggie met a little six-year-old girl, one of the hundreds of struggling children she met on her journey.
+She was breaking stones in a dry riverbed and selling them to earn a few dollars to feed her family.
 She was barely surviving, yet a glimmer of light shined deep within.
 Maggie was shocked by what she saw and decided to take action.

 What have we done as a human family that our children are living this way?
 More importantly, what can be done to reverse the course?
 Maggie got to work.
-She helped Hima go to school, paying for her tuition, uniform, and books, and started to transform her life.
+She helped this one little girl go to school, paying for her tuition, uniform, and books, and started to transform her life.
 Then she helped a few more children, then a few more.
 But her money could only go so far.
 More was needed.
 These children needed a place to call home.

 Maggie Doyne and Top Malla, co-Chairs of Kopila